Contr. New South Wales Natl Herb. 3: 97 (1962) APNI

 Annual or ephemeral, to 30 cm high, decumbent to ascending, much-branched from base, glabrous or papillose.
 Leaves petiolate, 1–2-pinnately divided, to 9 cm long, lobes coarsely toothed.
 Sepals 2–2.5 mm long; petals 1.5–2 mm long, white; stamens 4.
 Fruit spreading, linear, straight, 10–25 mm long (excluding style), c.
 1 mm wide; style less than 1.5 mm long; pedicels spreading, 1–5 mm long, seeds in 2 rows per locule, coat spongy, mucilaginous when wet.
 Flowers most of year.

 MuF, MuM, MSB, RobP.
-All mainland states.
+All mainland States except ACT.
 Restricted to scattered swamps and flood-plains near the Murray River.

 The basally-branched habit, 1–2-pinnately divided leaves and the non-winged seeds with a spongy coat are characteristic.

 |Bioregion||Occurrence status||Establishment means|